Infant Feeding

 • MDT Clinicians

-• The course consists of five modules which look at and explore:
+The course consists of 5 modules which look at and explore:

-• An introduction to understanding different levels of overweight in children and young people living with complications associated with excess weight
+• Understanding different levels of overweight in in children and young people

-• Prevalence of childhood obesity, influence of social factors including poverty and appropriate safeguarding
+• Prevalence of childhood obesity, risk factors, social determinants and appropriate safeguarding

 Available via: Complications of excess weight (CEW) in children and young people - elearning for healthcare (e-lfh.org.uk)

-Each module takes about 30 minutes to complete on E-learning for healthcare.
+Each module takes approximately 30 minutes to complete.